I Can See Your Voice: Interrogation round

-Game variations
+In-game variations

-The American second season introduced the use of Golden Mic, in which the guest artist(s) and contestant(s) may hear additional clues and observations to mystery singers from celebrity panelist(s) off-stage.
+The American second season introduced the use of Golden Mic, in which the guest artist(s) and contestant(s) may hear additional clues and observations to mystery singers from celebrity guest(s) off-stage.

-For the third season of Peesh ili luzhesh, the Golden Switch can be used by panelists during the proper game phase to apply one randomly-selected mystery singer as an additional hint; the guest artist(s) could still eliminate that, even if they are revealed as good or bad.
+Introduced in third season of Peesh ili luzhesh, the Golden Switch can be used during the proper game phase to apply one randomly-selected mystery singer as an additional hint.
+However, the guest artist(s) can still able to eliminate that, even if they are revealed as good or bad.

 Reception

 Legacy

 I Can See Your Voice can be preferred as a game show alternative, unlike the existing reality competition programs such as Idol, Rising Star, The Voice, or The X Factor.
-Being a "stepping stone" for participants to perform effortlessly, it also described as the "second coming of National Singing Contest", specifically due to sudden impact on their careers and its contribution to the local music industry.
-Certain mystery singers such as Hwang Chi-yeul and Samantha Irvin went on to have further successful careers, while others like Lee Sun-bin, Kim Min-kyu, Ninety One, and Black Pearl, whom they already had earlier career recognitions, also performed there.
+It also serves as a "stepping stone" for participants to perform effortlessly, describing it as the "second coming of National Singing Contest", specifically due to significant impacts on their careers, as well as its contribution to the local music industry.
+Certain mystery singers such as Hwang Chi-yeul and Samantha Irvin went on to have successful careers, while others like Lee Sun-bin, Kim Min-kyu, Ninety One, and Black Pearl also performed there, despite having already established their careers earlier.